-A novel doesn’t have just one plot.
 A complex novel may have a dozen plots.
 As I’m plotting my novel, I take each of my main viewpoint characters and create a plot chart for each one.
 Each important conflict gets charted out.

 For example, let’s get to our cheating wife.
 Maybe that is an external conflict.
 Our character has to figure out how to handle the powerful and sexy athlete who is courting his wife.

 Meanwhile, my protagonist might have other problems.
 He’s lost his job as a truck driver, and he needs to figure out how to make money—fast!
 His romance conflict and his monetary conflict will each get their own plot chart.

 Perhaps he has an internal conflict.
 He’s never had great self-esteem, and these double blows are making him feel suicidal.
 Maybe he tries to figure out how to build his self-esteem.
 He goes to the gym, listens to Forrest Wolverton tapes, and has an affair with floozy at the local bar.
 That gets its own plot outline.

 Then I go through that same process for every one of my viewpoint characters, and I draw their story arcs in different colors so that I can track them visually.

 Writing It Down